Healthy living – the basics

 - body mass index (BMI).

-You will get advice and support to maintain or improve your lifestyle.
+You’ll get advice and support to maintain or improve your lifestyle.

 You should also make sure you have regular eye and hearing tests.
 NHS eye tests are free for anyone over 60 or with certain health conditions.
 If you can't get to an optician, you may be eligible for a free home eye test.

-Action on Hearing Loss has an online hearing test and your GP can arrange a full sight or hearing test.
+Your GP can arrange a full sight or hearing test.

 Screening is way of identifying people who may be at increased risk of developing certain conditions.